 method of the Calculator

-Reflection allows you to load assemblies at runtime and explore their types and members.
+Reflection allows us to load assemblies at runtime and explore their types and members.

 Assembly assembly = Assembly.Load("mscorlib");